rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-java.md

 >     amq.headers     headers
 >     ...done.
 >
-> You can see a few `amq.` exchanges.
-They're created by default, but
+> In this list there are some `amq.*` exchanges.
+These are created by default, but
-> chances are you'll never need to use them.
+> it is unlikely you'll need to use them at the moment.

 > #### Nameless exchange
 >
 > In previous parts of the tutorial we knew nothing about exchanges,
 > but still were able to send messages to queues.
 That was possible
-> because we were using a default `""` _empty string_ (nameless) exchange.
+> because we were using a default exchange, which we identify by the empty string (`""`).
-> Remember how publishing worked:
 >
+> Recall how we published a message before:
+>
 >     :::java
 >     channel.basicPublish("", "hello", null, message.getBytes());
 >
+> The first parameter is the the name of the exchange.
-> The _empty string_ exchange is special: messages are
+> The empty string denotes the default or _nameless_ exchange: messages are
 > routed to the queue with the name specified by `routingKey`, if it exists.

 Now, we can publish to our named exchange instead: